-Paula Cook is a training and development specialist, who has spent 18 years working in this field.
-She designs and delivers training programmes on a range of topics, including leadership and management skills; communication and interpersonal skills.
+Paula Cook is a training and development specialist, with over 20 years experience in the field.
+She designs and delivers training programmes on a range of topics, including leadership and management skills; communication and interpersonal skills, influencing and change management and remote teamwork.
 She also intervenes regularly with groups and teams, facilitating workshops, which can cover such themes as how to improve the team’s process; or develop a strategy; or work with diversity and manage conflict.

 Paula has a degree in German Studies from Warwick University.
 Between 1996 and 1998 she completed a diploma in Organisational Development with NTL, the American organisation, which developed the T-group methodology, as well as other humanist approaches.
-She later complemented this approach with studies in psychology at Bolton University (UK) and with the Institute for Neuro-Cognitivism in Brussels.
+She later complemented this approach with studies in psychology at Bolton University (UK).

 Between 1992 and 1999 Paula worked for Management Centre Europe (MCE), where she held a variety of positions, including that of Key Account Manager.
 In this capacity, she was responsible for managing projects across three continents for large clients, such as Finnair and Nokia.

 Paula trained as a coach with CTI (Coach Training Institute), a well-reputed organisation for accrediting coaches.
 She is also a member of ICF (International Coach Federation).
 Today her clients include organisations such as Engie (formerly GDF Suez), Essity (formerly known as SCA), CERN, Cargill, International Paper, CNP Partners (a Spanish insurance company) and Fazer (a Finnish confectionary/food company).